Man in kilt set on fire on Oakland, California, bus

-SAN FRANCISCO (Reuters) - A man wearing a kilt-like garment was set on fire as he slept on a public bus in Oakland, California, during evening commuter hours, and police were searching on Tuesday for another passenger suspected of the crime.
+SAN FRANCISCO, Nov 5 (Reuters) - A man wearing a kilt-like garment was set on fire as he slept on a public bus in Oakland, California, during evening commuter hours, and police were searching on Tuesday for another passenger suspected of the crime.

 The bus driver called police on Monday evening saying that a passenger was burning alive.
 Oakland police said in a statement the man had burns on his lower body, but there was no immediate word on the severity of his injuries.